-Dedicated to delivering superior patient care, and identifying new discoveries and treatments through research, Seattle Children’s is an innovative leader in pediatric health and wellness.
+Dedicated to delivering superior patient care and identifying new treatments through research, Seattle Children’s is an innovative leader in pediatric health and wellness.
 With a history of more than 100 years, we celebrate our past while keeping a keen eye on our future.

-Some highlights of our 2017 fiscal year appear below.
-For more information, please download or print the PDF.
+Some highlights of our 2022 fiscal year appear below.
+For more information, please click on the link below to access a tri-fold brochure PDF.
+If you are printing the brochure, we recommend using 11”x17” paper and printing double-sided.

-- Our top 5 outpatient services were Psychiatry and Behavioral Medicine, Orthopedics and Sports Medicine, Dentistry, Otolaryngology and the Heart Center.
+- Our top five outpatient services were Rehabilitation Medicine; Psychiatry and Behavioral Medicine; Orthopedics and Sports Medicine; Heart Center; and Otolaryngology.

 We build on a culture of philanthropy for patient care and research.

 - We provided $260,659,000 in uncompensated care that was not offset by payments from Medicaid, grants and donations.

 - Our payor mix included 49% from Medicaid and 51% from insurance and managed care.

 - We had $218,663,411 in total extramural funding.